What is a Bridge Loan in Commercial Real Estate?

 Bridge Loans for Office, Retail, Mixed Use, Self-Storage, Warehouse, Light Industrial, Seniors Housing and Healthcare Real Estate.

-A commercial real estate bridge loan does just what its name implies.
-A bridge loan provides a short-term or interim financing solution.
+What is a bridge loan in commercial real estate?
+A commercial real estate bridge loan provides a short-term or interim financing solution.
 It helps bridge the gap for a short period of time until the sale or refinancing can be obtained for commercial properties.
 That timeframe can range from a couple of months to a couple of years, though typically maxes out at three years.

-Also known as commercial mortgage bridge loans, these loan types are often used for the purchase, rehabilitation and stabilization of commercial real estate properties including Office, Retail, Mixed Use, Self-Storage, Warehouse, Light Industrial, Seniors Housing and Healthcare Real Estate.
-Bridge loans are often used when traditional financing is not a viable option, due to time constraints or other criteria that may make the borrower fall outside traditional lending parameters.
+Also known as commercial mortgage bridge loans, these loan types are often used for the purchase, rehabilitation, and stabilization of commercial real estate properties including seniors housing, mixed-use, self-storage, warehouse, light industrial, healthcare real estate, and office.
+Bridge loans can be used when traditional financing (banks or agencies) is not a viable option, due to time constraints or other criteria that may make the borrower fall outside traditional lending parameters.